daturiano/ligtascab/README.md

 ## Contact

-Daniel Joshua Turiano - dturiano.r@gmail.com
+Daniel Joshua Turiano - dturiano.r@gmail.com - If you’d like to see the project in action, feel free to reach out.
+I can walk you through a demo showcasing ligtascab web application.

 <!-- ACKNOWLEDGMENTS -->
 <!-- MARKDOWN LINKS & IMAGES -->